Aran Islands – Inis Oírr

 Off the west coast of Ireland, not far from Galway are the Aran Islands.
 The three islands are a beautiful place to visit for scenery and ancient monuments.

 The most popular of the three is the largest as well is Inis Mór, so this is the one I looked at going to first.
 Some ferries run to the islands, and since this was my first trip to the islands, it made sense to check this one out.
 In doing a little research, I found this video made to encourage people to visits the island.

 A couple of things to notice from the video is the usage of the music from the movie Titanic, and within the first minute or so, the couple in the video walks into a Spar for food.
-I have nothing against Spar, and in fact, there is one across the street from my apartment which I visit often.
-But, having said that if I wanted to get lunch at a Spar, I wouldn’t need to bus across the country followed up by a ferry ride.
+I have nothing against Spar, but, having said that if I wanted to get lunch at a Spar, I wouldn’t need to bus across the country followed up by a ferry ride.